 - Any change in the value of a spouse’s separate property during the marriage

 - The depletion of a spouse’s separate property for marital purposes

 - Pensions and annuities

-At The Law Offices of Leonard R. Higdon, we strive to convert an otherwise stressful and contentious matter into a positive resolution.
-Our experience has equipped us to handle negotiation and mediation when appropriate, affording you greater control over the outcome.
-But even if you and your ex-spouse are unable to initially agree on an equitable marital division, we act as fair and impartial mediators to help you both move forward after the divorce.
+Whenever possible, we strive to convert an otherwise stressful and contentious matter into a positive resolution.
+Our experience has equipped us to resolve many conflicts through negotiation and mediation, affording you greater control over the outcome.
+But even if you and your ex-spouse are unable to initially agree on an equitable marital division, we are committed to finding creative ways to bridge the gap.

 In many cases a court will decide that one spouse has an ownership interest in the other’s retirement savings, such as a 401(k) account.
 Given the tax consequences associated with the liquidation of such an account, there is a special instrument that is used when these assets must be divided.
 Courts issue a qualified domestic relations order (QDRO) dividing the account in proportion.
 Our attorneys have ample experience with QDROs to help clients obtain a fair result.

 Contact a Greenwood Village divorce lawyer today for a free property division consultation